alexcpn/alexcpn.github.io/html/NN/ml/1_vectors_dot_product_and_perceptron.md

 (Source: 3Blue1Brown)

-The easiest way to understand the Vector is in a geometric context, say 2D or 3D cartesian coordinates, and then extrapolate it for other Vector spaces which we encounter but cannot really imgagine.
-This is what we will try to do here.
+The easiest way to understand the Vector is in such a geometric context, say 2D or 3D cartesian coordinates, and then extrapolate it for other Vector spaces which we encounter but cannot really imagine.

 ## Matrices - A way to represent Vectors (and Tensors)

  Vectors are represented as matrices.
-A matrix is defined to be a rectangular array of numbers.
+A Vector is a one dimensional matrix.A matrix is defined to be a rectangular array of numbers.
 Example here is a [Euclidean Vector][Euclidean_vector]  in three-dimensional Euclidean space (or $R^{3}$) with some magnitude and direction (from (0,0,0) origin in this case).

- A vector is represented either as column matrix or as a row matrix.
+ A vector is represented either as column matrix (m*1)or as a row matrix (1*m).

 $$
 a = \begin{bmatrix}